 Fletcher Beasley is a composer for film, television and other media.
-He recently released his first album of cinematic electronic music called Fictional Radio.
+He released his first album of cinematic electronic music called Fictional Radio in 2015.

 Updates, News and Musings